victorokech/cloudinary-speed/README.md

       $this->media = $non_optimal;
     }
     ```
    The code above will upload an image to Cloudinary and return an optimized image URL.
 Cloudinary automatically optimizes the image size with no compromise in quality.
-This is done by setting the `auto` value for the `quality` and `fetch` attributes.
+This is done by setting the `auto` value for the `quality` and `fetch_format` attributes.
 We have also specified the image width and height which will instruct Cloudinary to resize and scale the image based on these parameters.

     **Note:** There is a non optimized image for comparison.